varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 -h
     Print program usage and exit.

--n ident
+-n workdir

-    Connect to the instance of `varnishd` with this name.
+    Specify the varnish working directory of the instance to attach to.
+See :ref:`varnishd(1)` ``-n`` option documentation for additional information and defaults.

 -p
     Force `pass` mode and make the output follow the VCLI protocol.